mixcode/rpgmv-savetool/README.md

 * copy save 1 to a backup file
 ```
 rpgmv-savetool cp file1.rpgsave save_01.rpgarch

+# or, with a shortcut
+rpgmv-savetool cp @1 save_01.rpgarch
 ```

-* copy the backup file to save 10
+* copy a backup file to save position 10
 ```
 rpgmv-savetool cp save_01.rpgarch file10.rpgsave

+# or, with a shortcut
+rpgmv-savetool cp save_01.rpgarch @10
 ```

 * move save 1 to save 9
 ```
 rpgmv-savetool mv file1.rpgsave file9.rpgsave

+# or
+rpgmv-savetool mv @1 @9
 ```

 * remove save 10
 ```
 rpgmv-savetool rm file10.rpgsave

+#or
+rpgmv-savetool mv @10
 ```

 ## advanced